 Suitable for Grades: 5-8th

 When twelve-year-old Alis Harvie steps off the boat onto the beach at Roanoke Island, she has no idea what is in store for her.
 Alis is part of the small community of British people that have bravely accompanied Governor John White to the New World to establish a colony to be called “Virginia.”
 Having left her best friend behind in London, and being the only girl on this months-long voyage, Alis is lonely and longs for companionship.

 Unbeknownst to Alis, another young girl, Kimi, spies her from the forest.
 Kimi is also a very lonely girl, having lost her sister to polio, the disease brought to her pristine land by an earlier British exploration.
 Kimi understands that the presence of women and children in this new group of invaders signals that they mean to stay.
 What new disasters will befall her people this time?

-The title Blue Birds is inspired by one of Governor John White’s amazing watercolor paintings made on his first journeys to the New World.
+The title Blue Birds is inspired by one of Governor John White’s amazing watercolor paintings made on a prior journey to the New World.
 He not only documented different endemic species of plants and animals, he also painted scenes of his first encounters with the native Carolina Algonquians (a broad group that includes the Roanoke and the Croatoans).
 These water color paintings of the Algonquians comprise some of the best primary source material for the historical encounter between the English and the indigenous peoples.
 You can see White’s paintings here on the British Museum’s website, (click on the “Related Objects tab.)